 Cosmetic surgeries or plastic surgeries are the trending talks of the town these days.
-Fillers, Neurotoxins, laser and energy device procedures are the minimally invasive procedures that are considered mostly safe.
+Fillers, Neurotoxins, laser, and energy device procedures are the minimally invasive procedures that are considered mostly safe.
 A study was conducted by analyzing 20000 cosmetic procedures by Northwestern Medicine and reported that there is no risk of serious side effects with these procedures.

 Though the study says that there are no serious side effects, like any surgery, plastic surgery can also cause some unwanted effects.
 For instance, as in the case of liposuction, the surgeons may suction fat from thighs and lower abdomen.
-But, when you gain the weight back, the cells may distribute unevenly causing the less gratifying appearance.
+But, when you gain the weight back, the cells may distribute unevenly causing a less gratifying appearance.

 Plastic surgery includes physical as well as psychological complications.